chrisvrose/simple-file-manager/README.md

 - The interface is usable from an iPad
 - XSRF protection (though no authentication system)
 - Custmizable with bootstrap themes (https://bootswatch.com/)
+- PHP Variables to customize slight bits of UI to personal preferences

 ## Screenshot